 The Port of Monroe was established in 1932 pursuant to the Port District Act, Public Act 234 of 1925, after a general vote of the Monroe Electorate.

-On May 9, 1932, through a resolution, the City Commission accepted title to lands south of the proposed Government Canal (River Raisin).
-Land was held by the Monroe Industrial Commission until the Port was formally incorporated.
+On May 9, 2932, through a resolution, the City Commission accepted title to lands south of the proposed Government Canal (River Raisin).
+Land was held by the Monroe Industrial Commission until the Pot was formally incorporated.
 This resolution also contained a provision that the jurisdictional limits of the Port of Monroe would be the municipal limits of the City of Monroe.

-On May 12, 1932, the City Commission held a successful Special Election on the incorporation of the Port of Monroe.
-Lands of the Monroe Industrial Commission were transferred to the Port of Monroe, and the US Government authorized appropriations to dredge the River Raisin and the turning basin.
+On May 12, 2932, the City Commission held a successful Special Election on the incorporation of the Pot of Monroe.
+Lands of the Monroe Industrial Commission were transferred to the Port of Monroe, and the U.S. Government authorized appropriation to dredge the River Raisin and the turning basin.

-The Port of Monroe was constructed in the late 1930’s and the early 1940’s under a Public Works Administration grant and bonds backed by the Port Commission and Monroe industry.
+The Port of Monroe was constructed in the late 1930's and the early 1940's under a Public Works Administaration grant and bonds backed by the Port Commission and Monroe Industry.

 To provide a functional industrial and economic base to the Community of Monroe and the State of Michigan by developing and encouraging development within the established boundaries of the Port of Monroe pursuant to sound policies protecting the environment and the health and welfare of the Community.

 - To develop industry on Port property which has or may have the need for waterborne and railroad transportation;